-Reflections from a 2024 Newbie and How It’s Prepared Me To Up My Game for 2025
+Reflections from a Newbie and How It’s Prepared Me To Up My Game during 2025

 Setting Goals and Overcoming Challenges

 At the beginning of 2024, I set a goal to successfully enter competitions.
-I was aiming for consistency in feedback and to gain success during monthly competitions.
-To achieve this, I worked on improving my composition in camera, the overall editing of images post-production and, hopefully, recognition of this in competitions.
+I was aiming for Bronze standard in national monthly competitions and was seeking feedback to be able to improve.
+To achieve this, I worked on developing my composition in camera, the overall editing of images post-production and, entered competitions.
 By the summer, the quality of my images was not where I had hoped.
 After peaking in January 2024 with a highly commended from the Society of Photographers, my images were not reaching the competition bronze standard I strived for.

 I quickly discovered it can be an emotional roller coaster so after a while, I approached the Guild of Photographers for additional feedback and had two mentoring sessions with a specialist photographer.
 I made further amendments to how I edited in photoshop and added images for peer feedback in That Tog Spot’s mentoring vault.
 I also revisited parts of the Outdoor Canine Portrait Course developed by Jessica McGovern that I had not completed.

-Since then, I have achieved nine bronze awards with the Guild of Photographers; the International Pet Photography Awards awarded one silver, one bronze with distinction, and five bronze awards; and I achieved a highly commended with the National Photographic Society (NPS).
+During that time period, I achieved nine bronze awards with the Guild of Photographers; the International Pet Photography Awards awarded one silver, one bronze with distinction, and five bronze awards; and I achieved a highly commended with the National Photographic Society (NPS).
 One of my images was picked as Image of the Day with the Guild of Photographers.
 I smashed my goal in January 2024 and am ending the year more confident in my ability.

 Stunning Tigger